MyOnlineStore/bricks/docs/README.md

 Currently there are 3 scripts that you can run to get te website up and running.

-- `update-bricks`: builds bricks and copies readme to `../../dist` (accessable by importing from `@myonlinestore/bricks`).
+- `update-bricks`: builds bricks.
-- `update-docs`: just copies the readme's over to the dist.
+- `update-docs`: generates pages from the mdx documents in `/markdown`.
+The generated pages can be found in `/pages/generated`.
 - `start`: start the next server.
 The website is then accessable on [http:localhost:3000](http:localhost:3000)

-> Note: The general workflow for this site is very much a work in progress.
+> Note: This site is a work in progress.
 Feel free to submit a PR improving this experience or leave an issue ✌️.